Rabbit in a dream sitting calmly in cupped human hands looking up with trust

 She sits with you.
 Soft.
 Warm.
 She lets you stroke her.
 Or she falls asleep — trusting you with her small body completely.
 In this closeness there is something very quiet and very real.

-Your Healer speaks through this image, in the territory of wordless trust — the part that knows the value of quiet closeness.
+Your Healer speaks through this image, in the territory of wordless trust: the part that knows the value of quiet closeness.
 A rabbit in your hands stands for contact without demands, tenderness without conditions.
 This is not passionate love and not deep friendship: it is something simpler and rarer — a warm living creature that is simply there.

 This dream often comes in periods when you have been missing straightforward gentleness.
 Not conversation, not understanding — just something you can hold.
 Warm.
 Without explanation.
 Your unconscious says: this need is real, and it is legitimate.
+When the same warm, palm-sized presence asks for daily care rather than a moment of stillness, the dream takes the shape of a small pet in your hands, where holding becomes a quiet responsibility.

 Notice: are you holding the rabbit too tightly?
 This is an image of the fear of losing something tender through the very intensity of wanting to keep it.
 Tenderness — like trust — can only live in a space of freedom.